maddie480/EverestUpdateCheckerServer/README.md

 To be able to use this method, you have to pass the content of the `code.txt` file in the Authorization header.

 You can also use these two methods with those two other files:
 * `/everestupdateexcluded.yaml`: this file lists all downloads that should be skipped on GameBanana for any reason.
 Corrupted zips or duplicates (f.e.
 Gauntlet is an older duplicate of Gauntlet Revamped) are automatically added to this.
-Those files won't be checked again by the update checker server.
+Those files won't be checked again by the update checker server. _If the blacklist reason contains a link to a GameBanana file, the entry will be deleted automatically if that file is deleted._ This is useful in cases where file A obsoletes file B, but should take over if file B is deleted.
 * `/everestupdatenoyaml.yaml`: this file holds the list of all zips that have been downloaded and don't contain any everest.yaml, so that they aren't downloaded again.

 ### Handling special cases